Dallas Mock Orals - book now!

 Have you already taken a general review course?
 Do you have a huge syllabus, but still have no clue what’s on your test?
-Our November 16-20 Board Review Course is perfect for you neglected January exam takers.
-Even, or perhaps especially if you’ve take another review course, this will be so well worth your while, because for the past four years we’ve covered 99% of exam topics at each course.
-We offer a streamlined exam-focused review in only five days.
+Our November 13-18 Board Review Course is perfect for you neglected January exam takers.
+Even, or perhaps especially, if you’ve taken another review course, this will be so well worth your while, because for the past four years we’ve covered 99% of exam topics at each course.
+Our research has consistently shown that your pass rate is higher if you incorporate strategy with content.
+Therefore, our Oral Exam Workshop, which is devoted to strategy, is now included within the course.
 This will leave no doubt as to what you need to study for your exam.

 Half of your exam is the structured cases.
-You can simulate the exam with either our Structured Cases Workshop on November 16th in Charlotte, NC, or try our Structured Cases sets, as they are invaluable study guides that can be used for self-study.
+Try our Structured Cases sets, as they are invaluable study guides that can be used for self-study.
 Even more effective is to have others quiz you so you can practice out loud.

 The icing on the cake is our Do or Die in Dallas session.
 We’re bringing our best so you can be at your best.
 Dr. Quinn Peeper has decades of experience and will do whatever it takes to get you feeling confident just before your test.
 He can give you mock oral exams, test you with our signature Structured Cases, defuse those landmines on your case list, or even give you a crash lecture on a weak topic.

-Now that your case list has been turned in, you recognize how much you forgot in your off-specialty subjects.
+Can you believe that this is your case list?
+Did you really manage all those patients in your off-specialty?
+How come you can’t remember them?
 That’s where they get the expression, “If you don’t use it, you lose it.”
 Our review course is IDEAL for fellows, as we tell you just what you need to know; then you can joyfully repress it again after your test.
 Even if your exam is not until January, there is A LOT to relearn - OK, for some of you, to learn.

-We strongly recommend you come to our November 16-20 Board Review Course to gather all the material you will need for 99% of your test.
-A great way to grab the bull by the horn is to come to our one day Oral Exam Workshop on November 15th.
+We strongly recommend you come to our November 13-18 Board Review Course to gather all the material you will need for 99% of your test.
 Don’t want to reinvent the wheel?
 Our Oral Exam FAQs itemize those questions frequently asked for specific topics.

-Rest assured, we have Case List Construction Workshops scheduled as early as April 2017.
+Rest assured you can start today with our signature Case List Construction course online.
+The live workshop is also scheduled at our April 2019 review course.
 For those who are OCD, order your copy of Pass Your Oral Ob/Gyn Board Exam by Dr. Das for a complete step-by-step guide.
 Start today in creating a good habit of collecting and entering cases.

 Don’t worry about collecting patients for your office list yet.
 That will come later.
 For now, focus on the OB and GYN lists.

 The board exam is in 6 & 7 months respectively.
-For you ABOG folk, the application and $1470 application and examination fee was due October 16th.
-You can still apply up to November 18th by paying a late fee.
-Thereafter, you can pay an even steeper fine, but no applications will be accepted after December 18th.
-Come December 19th, you can no longer sit for your 2017 exam.
-For those of you taking your AOBOG exam, the $1175 examination fee is due by February 22nd.
+For you ABOG folk, the $1500 application and examination fee is due THIS month - by October 18th.
+A late fee of $345 kicks in until November 17th, followed by a really swift kick of an $825 late fee until December 17th.
+No applications are accepted after December 17th.
+For those of you taking your AOBOG exam, the $1175 examination fee is due by February 19th.